Admissions Policy and Procedures

 · The professional judgment of the school in which a place is being sought of the ability of the pupil concerned to benefit from such a place, given the overall nature of the intake, as cohorts vary from one school to another and from one year to another.

 Arrangements governing transfer will usually vary according to phase.
-A pupil wishing to enter Year 7 or the sixth form will be expected to follow the normal procedures for admission.
-For mid-year admissions or admissions other than to Year 7, arrangements will depend on the circumstances.
-The key issue to be considered is that the requested transfer is educationally in the best interests of the child concerned.
+A pupil wishing to enter Year 7 or Year 12 will be expected to follow the normal procedures for admission.
+For admission at other points or mid-year admission, arrangements will depend on the circumstances.

-Please note: A pupil cannot take up her place at the school until parents have signed and returned the Parent Contract Form (Form F7).
+Please note: A pupil cannot take up her place at the school until all parents / carers with parental responsibility have completed the online acceptance forms.

 Responsibility:Updated:Review: